Do Go On - 443 - The Theft of The Scream

 I can't think of a polite way to describe it.

-I think the words that I immediately thought of, you can't say anymore.
+I think the words that I was immediately thought of, you can't say anymore.

 No, no, no, stop.

-For those of you that went, oh, that was your head.
+For those who are that went, oh, that was your head.

 I didn't say shit.

-Yeah, and Jess, well, she'll still say a lot of the words.
+Yeah, and Jess, she'll still say a lot of the words.

-So the ones that she wants, they are actually awful.
+So the ones that she won't say are actually awful.

 Oh.